3. stop: The Green Clover Path - The Ramparts of Nyborg

 The Common Murre

-You can often see the murres flying in flocks over the city's roofs during the summer months.
+You can often see the Common murres flying in flocks over the city's roofs during the summer months.
 It can be confused with swallows, but has the characteristic sickle-shaped stiff wings and typically flies higher than swallows.

 The murre is sometimes referred to as a "screaming bird" because it lets out a loud scream in flight.
 The life The murre is so adapted to a life in the air that it also sleeps in the air.
 Only during the breeding season does it stay in the nest, which it typically under a roof.
 Under the castle's roof, several murres breed, and some have been coming here for many years.